 How to Make Individual Servings

 Simply crush up shortbread cookies and place them in the bottom of the serving cup instead of a pie pan.
 After testing we found that a thinner layer on the bottom was best.
 (Which also means you can make more servings!)
-Then reserve a bit of the graham cracker crumbs to sprinkle on top.
+Then reserve a bit of the shortbread cookie crumbs to sprinkle on top.

 Looking for More No-Bake Desserts?